Soojin-Lee0819/PoliticsOfCodeFinal/README.md

 <img src="images/gamepage.png" width="600">

 ## Project Brief

+AI Machines are increasingly being used to make all kinds of important decisions like who can open a bank account, what kind of health insurance coverage, or who makes it to the interview.
+AI has many positive benefits, like freeing up our time to do more chllenging tasks.
+However, despite the repeated claim that data-driven approaches are more objective than the past methods with potential human biases and errors, they do in fact take after their makers.

+This is why we hear AI bias accidents such as  [Google’s facial recognition algorithm labeled black people as gorillas ](https://www.forbes.com/powerful-people/list/) or more recent [mishap with Amazon’s resume recommendation system] (https://www.reuters.com/article/us-amazon-com-jobs-automation-insight/amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idUSKCN1MK08G)

+AI bias is a phenomenon that occurs when an algorithm produces results that are systemically prejudiced due to errornesous assumptions in the machine learning process.
+AI machines are essentially trained

+This project started from a recent issue

+Through this  we explore the world demographic through

+It is not only the algorithm machine.
+Hiring managers too, may make judgments based on conscious or unconscious race or gender bias.

 We are categorized by dataset.
 Elaborating on the game project I created for Connections Lab class, I have made a series of research on visualizing the world through information inferred by data.